runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Large, dark-colored eyes.
 Two pairs of gill slits on the torso, just below the ribs.

-Most Abyssal Merfae have some ability to alter there form, e.g add more tentacles.
+Most Abyssal Merfae have some ability to alter their form, e.g add more tentacles.

 Less amphibuous than other merfae, mostly limited to the water.